Franca: Nested Matryoshka Clustering for Scalable Visual Representation Learning: Acknowledgments.

 \section{Acknowledgments.}

-This work was performed using HPC resources from GENCI-IDRIS (Grants \texttt{AD011015626}, \texttt{AD011016023}, \texttt{AD011016410}, \texttt{AD011016429}, \texttt{AD011016514}, \texttt{AD011016523}, and \texttt{AD011016537}).
+This work was performed using HPC resources from GENCI-IDRIS (Grants \texttt{AD011015626}, \texttt{AD011016023}, \texttt{AD011016410}, \texttt{AD011016429}, \texttt{AD011016514}, \texttt{AD011016523}, \texttt{AD011016639}, and \texttt{AD011016537}).
 The authors gratefully acknowledge the scientific support and HPC resources provided by the Erlangen National High Performance Computing Center (NHR@FAU) of the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) under the BayernKI project \texttt{v115be}.
 BayernKI funding is provided by Bavarian state authorities.
 Andrei Bursuc is partially funded by the Horizon Europe project ELLIOT (GA No. 101214398).
-We also thank Antonin Vobecky for his valuable contribution to certain experiments and Rémi Lacroix for setting up the LAION-600M dataset.
+We also thank Antonin Vobecky for his contribution to certain experiments, Rémi Lacroix for setting up the LAION-600M dataset and Monika Wysoczanska for her feedback on this paper.